facebookresearch/param/train/compute/python/development.md

 This allows the top level package name to change without affecting the library code itself.

 ## Installation
-We use `setuptools` to install/uninstall the `parambench-train-compute` package.
+We use `setuptools` to install/uninstall the `parambench-train-compute` package:

 ```shell
 # Inside dir "param/train/compute/pytnon"